2026 · Novus Stream Solutions (hub)About 12 min readNovus Stream Solutions

 A set-aside that lives in the same account as your spending money is a set-aside in name only, because money that is sitting in your operating balance gets spent, intentionally or not.
 The habit only works if the tax money physically leaves your reach, which in practice means a separate account — a dedicated tax savings account that you move the set-aside slice into and do not touch for anything else.
 When the tax portion of every payment is swept into an account you have mentally and practically marked as not-yours, the temptation and the accidental spending both disappear, and the operating balance you run the business from finally reflects money that is actually available.

 This separation depends on a more basic discipline that is worth having anyway: keeping business and personal finances apart, with the business running through its own accounts.
 Once that structure exists, a tax account is a natural extension of it — one more clearly-labeled bucket with one clearly-defined purpose.
-The broader case for that separation, and how to set it up simply, is in /product-blog/separating-business-and-personal-finances; the tax account is one of its highest-value applications.
+The broader case for that separation, and how to set it up simply, is in Separating business and personal finances (and why it matters); the tax account is one of its highest-value applications.
 A bonus of holding the set-aside in a separate savings account is that it can earn a little while it waits, but the real value is not the interest — it is that money in a separate, purpose-named account is money you will still have when the bill comes, which is the whole game.

 Two accounts: a slice of each payment swept into a separate tax account that grows toward the bill, while the operating account shows the real spendable balance